fix nvt/eff command

 This fix is part of the USER-EFF package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 Other restriction discussed on the doc page for the fix nvt, npt, and nph commands also apply.

 The temperature for systems (regions or groups) with only electrons and no nuclei is 0.0 (i.e. not defined) in the current temperature calculations, a practical example would be a uniform electron gas or a very hot plasma, where electrons remain delocalized from the nuclei.
 This is because, even though electron virials are included in the temperature calculation, these are averaged over the nuclear degrees of freedom only.
 In such cases a corrective term must be added to the pressure to get the correct kinetic contribution.